craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

-0. "symbolFlowInfo"

-0. Currently always returning type `symbolFlowInfo.effectiveDeclaredType` in `mrNarrowTypesByPropertyAccessExpression`, but should be referencing symbol table if it is there, so the properties can be narrowed.

-0. "actualDeclaredType"
+0. "loop convergence speedup"

-    0. See Done/"actualDeclaredType".
-Add "actualDeclaredType" to `symbolFlowInfoMap`.
-    0. When inside a loop, flow type should be widened instead of becoming union of literals.
-Outside of loops, might be OK to remain a literal.
+    0. When inside a loop, flow type should be widened instead of becoming union of literals (excepting explicit literal union types, which can be discerned from `symbolFlowInfo.typeNodeTsType` and sometimes from `symbolFlowInfo.initializerType`).
+Outside of loops, might be OK to remain a union of literals - not much cost involved, often free.

+0. There exists code where `isASubsetOfB(x,y) && isASubsetOfB(y,x)` should be replaced by `equalRefTypesRef(x,y)`.

 0. A plan to limit unnecesary re-computations without buffering whole copies of the symbol table per group.